DevelopmentArc/react-indepth/patterns/rendering_different_content.md

  By moving our UI rendering of each Profile to a Component, we have separated layout and content display.
 The List is responsible for layout and data management.
 The Profile is responsible for UI rendering for each individual item.
 Because of this first step, we can move one step further and make our List even more flexible.

 ## List Feature expansion
- Continuing our customer example, let's image that our Profile List has started to evolve even more.
+ Continuing our customer example, let's imagine that our Profile List has started to evolve even more.
 We have added pagination support, selection management, sorting, filtering, etc. Now, our users request the ability to manage a different kind of content.
 They now want to manage Posts.

  These Posts have some similar UI elements as our profile: images, descriptions, and details.
 But the layout and content vary drastically.
 We still need all the of the functionality of the List; pagination, filtering, etc. The question becomes, how do we handle this?

 ## Item Rendering
  A simple, but not ideal, approach would be to add a switch in our List's `map` method.
-The switch checks the data type and then choose to use the Profile Component or the Post Component.
+The switch checks the data type and then chooses to use the Profile Component or the Post Component.
 But, this approach adds a pretty bad [code smell](https://en.wikipedia.org/wiki/Code_smell).
 Similar to our first draft of the List, it meets our immediate needs but what happens when we need a Message List?
 Or Viewer List?
 Soon our List has a lot of switches.

  A better way to solve this is through configuration.
-We can expose a prop on the List component that handles rendering of each item.
+We can expose a prop on the List component that handles the rendering of each item.
 There are two ways to do this: by passing in a function or by passing in a Component Class.

 ### Function Item Renderer
  The first approach we will examine is passing in a function that handles rendering out each individual item in the List.
 The first step is to update our List component to require a `itemRenderer` prop that is a function and changing our profiles `prop` to items.